SafaFarah/simple_shell/README.md

 0x16.
 C - Simple Shell

-Tasks
-0. Betty would be proud
-mandatory
-Write a beautiful code that passes the Betty checks
+Write a UNIX command line interpreter.
+Handle command lines with arguments.
+Handle the PATH.
+Implement the exit built-in, that exits the shell.
+Implement the env built-in, that prints the current environment. write your own strtok function.